How to Check Your Automatic Transmission Fluid

 - If you've neglected to service the fluid and its working properties have worn out, you'll notice a layer of sticky varnish around the transmission dipstick.
 This varnish has spread over some internal components as well.
 It won't be long before transmission performance decreases and components stop working.
 If you notice this varnish around the dipstick, you may still have a chance to save your transmission.
 Take your car to the transmission shop, have them flush and service the transmission, and hope for the best.

-Some Problems Associated with Transmission Fluid and Their Possible Causes
+Common Problems Associated With Transmission Fluid and Their Possible Causes

 Most vehicle manufacturers recommend servicing an automatic transmission at the 60,000- or 100,000-mile mark.
 However, don't wait until the next suggested service interval comes up.
 Different driving patterns affect transmission fluid in different ways.
 Most of us hardly drive under normal conditions.
 City driving, especially, is rough on engine oil and transmission fluid.